 Surprisingly, the AmazingRibs.com science advisor Dr. Greg Blonder has proven that salt penetrates chicken and turkey skin (I am doubtful about duck and goose since there is such a thick layer of fat under them).
 So go ahead and sprinkle salt right on the skin.
-It may in fact help make the skin crispy.
+It will help make the skin crispy.
 Breasts need more than thighs because they are thicker.
-1/2 teaspoon of table salt per pound, refrigerate for 2 to 4 hours.
+1/2 teaspoon of table salt per pound, refrigerate for 2 to 4 hours minimum.
+Overnight is fine.

 Rubs are aromatic and savory spice and herb mixes that are applied to meats to flavor them.
 Most contain salt which can help pull the flavorings into the meat.
 Like dry brines, they should be applied hours in advance of cooking.
 Click here to read more about the Zen of Rubs.